mshelby/Smart_Speaker/README.md

 Inspired by honest engineering, purposeful minimalism, and timeless aesthetics.
 Form follows function while prioritizing acoustic performance, serviceability, and a quiet sense of quality.

 ---

-Built with care in FreeCAD on Arch Linux.